Meet Our Instructors

 Melanie R. McCartney, certified by the Huntlea Horse Center, has over 40 years of riding instruction experience, including more than 10 years as a part-time Hope Springs riding instructor.
-In addition to teaching blind and deaf riders at Hope Springs, Melanie operates her own equestrian center for able-bodied riders.
+In addition to teaching students with vision and hearing disabilities at Hope Springs, Melanie operates her own equestrian center for able-bodied riders.

 In addition, Hope Springs relies heavily upon nearly 60 volunteers to assist riders during weekly therapeutic riding sessions.
 Volunteers also provide clerical help and staffing at special events.